meowwtama/tp/docs/UserGuide.md

 3. `Contact List:` Refers to the list of library users currently stored in the *MyBookshelf* application.
 It appears in the left column of the User Interface.

 4. `Library Book List:` Refers to the list of available `Book`(s) currently stored in the *MyBookshelf* application.
 It appears in the right column of the User Interface.
+Sometimes referred as "library" or "available books".

 5. `Book:` Identified by its `BOOKTITLE`.
 Appears in both the `Library User`'s book list and the `Library Book List`.